GowthamRam2000/GowthamRam2000/README.md

 NOW

-✨ Crafted last solution for traffic control using satellite images;
+✨ Crafted last: solution for traffic control using satellite images;
-🇵🇹 Planing the "Tuga-Co-Op";
-🍑 What about this?
+   Created solution to measure volume of oil barrels from satellite images developed and upgraded an ERP solution for a Hardware based manufacturing plant

 BIO

 🏢 I'm currently working as an intern in zSpaze